robsondepaula/lambda-fargate/docker_with_task/README.md

 docker build -t task_container .
 ```

-Get the log in to the registry (check *'cloudformation'* folder if you didn't created it yet).
+Log in to the registry (check *'cloudformation'* folder if you didn't created it yet)
 ```
 $(aws ecr get-login --no-include-email --region us-east-1)
 ```